oronBortman/ArBox-HomeTask/README.md

 # ArBox-HomeTask

 ## Usage
-1. run on your DB the following command to find what is the largest id:
+1. Run on your DB the following command to find what is the largest id:

 ```sql
 SELECT MAX(id) FROM